mono/website/docs/advanced/runtime/docs/ascii-strings.md

 }
 ```

-## Updating Native Code
+## Getting There: Updating Native Code

 Many places in Mono unsafely access `String` data, but they can be updated fairly easily: we can rename the fields, and use accessors that assert that a particular encoding is in use.
 However, we must be careful to verify that all those paths are covered by the test suite.

-## Disabling `fixed` on Strings
+## Getting There: Disabling `fixed` on Strings

+The following is a technique that helped us bootstrap the effort.

-Now, every managed method that unsafely accesses `String` character data must be updated to account for whether the `String` is compact.
+We needed very managed method that unsafely accesses `String` character data must be updated to account for whether the `String` is compact.
 This is tractable within `corlib`, but there is some third-party code that uses strings unsafely.

 The `fixed` statement on strings calls a method `get_OffsetToStringData`, which is used to adjust the `fixed` pointer to refer to the character data, rather than the `String` object.
 In ASCII Mono, we can make this method throw a `NotSupportedException` with a message like